Ortham/libloadorder/doc/src/introduction.md

 - TES IV: Oblivion
 - TES V: Skyrim
 - TES V: Skyrim Special Edition
+- TES V: Skyrim VR
 - Fallout 3
 - Fallout: New Vegas
 - Fallout 4
+- Fallout 4 VR

 For simplicity, "the game" will be used when the text refers to any of the games in the previous list.

-Mod plugins for the game are files that end in `.esp` or `.esm` (Skyrim Special Edition and Fallout 4 also support `.esl` plugins).
+Mod plugins for the game are files that end in `.esp` or `.esm` (Skyrim Special Edition, Skyrim VR, Fallout 4 and Fallout 4 VR also support `.esl` plugins).
 These files are created by the game's official editing tools, or by third party modders' tools.
 They contain various data entries, which can either be brand new additions or changes to the entries added by another plugin, including the game's main master file (`Morrowind.esm`, `Oblivion.esm`, `Skyrim.esm`, `Fallout3.esm`, `FalloutNV.esm` or `Fallout4.esm` depending on the game).
 These entries cover almost all aspects of what is in the game, eg. NPCs, items, races, interiors, worlds, quests, etc.

 When the game is run, it loads each of the plugins you have installed one by one.
 The order in which it loads them is, unsurprisingly, what is referred to as the load order.
 The load order is important for two reasons: